 Shape the future of strategic marketing planning

-We’re building a cloud platform for defining, communicating, and tracking objectives at the corporate, departmental, and team levels.
-Our solution will help marketing organizations gain better visibility into — and alignment with — both the CMO’s goals and the company’s priorities.
+We've released a standalone tool for defining, communicating, and tracking objectives at the corporate, departmental, and team levels.
+It's designed to help marketing organizations gain better visibility into — and alignment with — both the CMO’s goals and the company’s priorities.

 - No more siloed plans